 21-year-old Haverhill man killed in rollover crash on Interstate 495

 Jul.
-16—HAVERHILL — State Police are reporting the death of a 21-year-old Haverhill man who they said was killed in a rollover crash that happened early Friday morning on Interstate 495 in Tewksbury.
+22—HAVERHILL — State Police are reporting the death of a 21-year-old Haverhill man who they said was killed in a rollover crash that happened early last Friday morning on Interstate 495 in Tewksbury.

 Police identified the victim of this fatal crash as Chris Otero, 21, of Haverhill.